joesb/helios360/content/handbook/why/filling-the-cdo-role.md

 That can scale a bit, maybe being adequate up to 2 or 3 simultaneous customers, but it quickly becomes fragile.
 As the business grows, something more thoroughgoing is needed.

-[Karim Marucci](https://www.linkedin.com/in/karimmarucchi/){target=_blank rel="noreferrer nofollow ugc noopener"}, CEO of [Crowd Favorite](https://crowdfavorite.com/){target=_blank rel="noreferrer ugc noopener"}, goes even further.
+[Karim Marucci](https://www.linkedin.com/in/karimmarucchi/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [Crowd Favorite](https://crowdfavorite.com/){target=_blank rel="noreferrer noopener"}, goes even further.

 Having a CDO in position is essential, he says, if the business is going to grow past the 60/75 person threshold.
 It's at this stage that you're creating value in the value chain for the customer and that's only possible with any consistency with a delivery principal in place.

-This necessity is particularly clear in the story of growth for [Syde](https://syde.com/){target=_blank rel="noreferrer ugc noopener"}, Europe's biggest WordPress agency.
+This necessity is particularly clear in the story of growth for [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}, Europe's biggest WordPress agency.
 2019 was a year of hyper-growth for Syde when they won several big clients back-to-back, and went from ~35 people to ~120 people as a consequence.
-[Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow ugc noopener"}, CEO, describes how things moved at such a pace that they carried structures and practices for 30 people over knowing they were not fit to continue.
+[Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"}, CEO, describes how things moved at such a pace that they carried structures and practices for 30 people over knowing they were not fit to continue.
 Something needed to change.
 So Syde created the Delivery Director role and hired specifically for the role.

 ### A CDO for a mature business